 Dataset group 1: High- and low-volume centres

-Two datasets were derived from the SweTrau cohort based on the number of patients.
+Two datasets were derived from the SweTrau cohort based on the number of patients received by each centre.
 High-volume centres were those within the top quartile in terms of the number of patients received.
-The rest were low-volume centres.
+The rest were considered low-volume centres.

 Dataset group 2: Metropolitan and non-metropolitan centres

-This dataset group was also split into two datasets: a metropolitan sample consisting of patients from greater Stockholm, greater Gothenburg and greater Malmo, as defined by Swedish statistics, and a second dataset consisting of patients from non-metropolitan areas.
+This dataset group also included two datasets: a metropolitan dataset consisting of patients from greater Stockholm, greater Gothenburg and greater Malmo, as defined by Statistics Sweden, and a second dataset consisting of patients from non-metropolitan areas.

-Dataset group 3: Multiple and single centre data
+Dataset group 3: Multi- and single centres

-In this dataset group, two datasets were created.
-The single centre dataset with large enough sample sizes (as defined below) to develop and validate a model was its own dataset.
-The multiple centres dataset consisted of the combined data from all centres.
+The plan was to let centres with a large enough sample size (as defined below) to constitute its own single centre dataset and then use the data from all centres to constitute the multicentre dataset.
+There was only one centre however that had a large enough sample size to constitute its own dataset, and therefore this dataset group only included two datasets, one single centre dataset and one multicentre dataset.
+In this dataset group, two datasets were included.

-A fourth dataset group was initially created, consisting of individual centres.
-However, this dataset group was removed due to a lack of centres with a sufficiently large sample size.
+The initial plan was also to study the transfer between individual centres.
+This analysis was however not possible due to a lack of centres with a sufficiently large sample size.

 Development and validation sample

 The datasets in each dataset group were split into two samples using a temporal split based on the date of trauma.
 The earlier sample was the development sample, and the later sample was the validation sample.
-The development sample contained 75 events (events being patients who died within 30 days of the trauma) and all non-events (non-events being patients who survived 30 days past the trauma) during the same time.
+The development sample contained 75 events (events being patients who died within 30 days of the trauma) and all non-events (non-events being patients who survived 30 days past the trauma) received during the same time period as the events.
 The rationale for including 75 events was that 25 events per variable have been shown to result in less biased coefficient estimates compared to the more standard 10 events per variable [24, 25].
-The validation samples all contained 100 events and at least 100 non-events, which was suggested as the minimum number by Vergouwe in 2005 for external validation samples [26].
+The validation samples all contained 100 events and at least 100 non-events, which has been suggested as the minimum number required for external validation samples [26].
+Thus, the minimum sample sizes of the development and validation samples were 150 and 200, respectively.
+We performed analyses only on datasets for which all samples included at least the minimum sample size.
 Figure 1 shows the development of the samples using the high- and low-volume centre dataset group as an example.
-The minimum sample sizes of the development and validation samples were 150 and 200, respectively.
-We performed analyses only on datasets for which all samples included at least the minimum sample size.

-Fig. 1: Sample development in the high- and low-volume centre dataset group.
-Initial split based on the number of patients.
+Fig. 1: Sample development using the high- and low-volume centres dataset group as an example.
+Initial split based on the number of patients received.
 Temporal split made using the date of the trauma.

 Sequence of analysis